olaw0002/knowledgebase/src/knowledge/staging/index.md

 - `.init`

-  `.init` is the folder to store mysql database initialization files.
+  `.init` is the folder to store MySQL database initialization files.

-  - `dumpfile.sql.gz`: Specifies sql commands to initialize the data inside mysql container
+  - `dumpfile.sql.gz`: Specifies SQL commands to initialize the data inside MySQL container

 - `dbBackup`

-  `dbBackup` is the folder to store configuration and essential scripts of customized data backup container.
+  `dbBackup` is the folder to store configuration and essential scripts of customized data backup containers.

-  - `Dockerfile`: Defines the instructions to build data backup container
+  - `Dockerfile`: Defines the instructions to build a data backup container
-  - `backup.sh`: Script of the commands to make dump file from sql server and make backup in AWS S3 bucket.
+  - `backup.sh`: Script of the commands to make dump file from SQL server and make a backup in AWS S3 bucket.
 The dump files consist of user data and also the schema of the whole database.
-This container allows developer to build the sql database from a blank database or with existing data.
+This container allows developers to build the SQL database from a blank database or with existing data.
   - `install.sh`: A script defines the packages to be installed in the image.
   - `run.sh`: A script defines when the command to run when the docker image is built.